 Usage - Polarized sunglasses can be beneficial for everyday use.
 However, polarized glasses are not suitable for LED screens or driving at night.
 Their best use is in the daytime especially for blinding glares on the road.
 Meanwhile, Non-polarized sunglasses can be essential for outdoors, however, using them on a long drive with glares on the road can cause eyestrain in the long run.
 Although, they do serve their purpose when you are being exposed to LED screens.

 Protection - Polarized sunglasses have anti-glare coating, improve color contrast, and protect the eyes from UV rays and sunlight reflecting off surfaces.
 Non-polarized sunglasses can also protect your eyes from UV rays, but they will only reduce the intensity of sunlight, they won’t reduce reflection from cars’ glare that bounces off those shiny surfaces, water, or glass.
 Want the best for your eyes?
 Look no further!
 Here’s our top pick for best non polarized sunglasses for driving:

-ShadyVEU’s DION Flat Top Dark Sunglasses.
+ShadyVEU’s COLE Super dark sunglasses.
 These dark lenses non polarized driving sunglasses provide a good level of UV protection against sunlight intensity.

 Are polarized sunglasses better for driving?

 Yes, in fact, they are great for blocking glare from water and any other reflective surface.
 Exposing your eyes to severe sunlight while driving can be dangerous, and you can only benefit from the better comfort of polarized sunglasses.

 Whether you are having a long ride or just running some errands, we recommend ShadyVEU’s NOCTIX sunglasses!